IanAtDazed/ray-streamer/README.md

   - The streamer is not waiting for current transformations, analysis, etc. to complete before it can make the next API call.
   - The 3rd party API is not having to wait for an extended period for the next API call, so it *hopefully* won't time out the connection.
 (Nothing is ever certain with a 3rd party!)
   - It will carry on grabbing data, regardless of whatever else your application is doing.
-- Latest items are grabbed from the *processing* queue and sent to individual *Worker* objects that are created to deal with data belonging to specific *labels*.
+- The latest streamed data is grabbed from the *processing* queue and sent to individual *Worker* objects that are created to deal with data belonging to specific *labels*.
   - In this example, a *label* is a stock symbol, and a *Worker* is created for each symbol that has been subscribed to.
   - The *Worker* processes each latest period (OHLCV) as it receives that data.
   - **Note:** The latest data is actually sent to *all* the *Workers*, but they simply ignore data that is not for them.